 "Hence, our results suggest that early childhood television watching, or whatever is the trigger driving our finding of a positive correlation between autism rates and precipitation and autism rates and cable, is an important factor in autism diagnoses both from statistical and absolute standpoints." [emphasis ours]

-Sixty-seven pages for the "whatever is the trigger" theory?
-Scientists may question the ambiguous conclusion, but should they actually take heed?
+Scientists are sure to question the ambiguous conclusion.
+But maybe they should take heed.
 Maybe the researchers are right.
-Maybe more science research should be done by economists, policy and business professors.
-Researchers struggle to understand the causes of autism.
-They undertake extensive studies to elucidate reasons behind the increasing rates of diagnosis.
-Their studies focus, one by one, on the dizzying number of potential genetic and environmental triggers for autism.
+Perhaps more economists, policy and business professors should do science research.
+Scientists struggle to understand the causes of autism.
+They undertake extensive studies trying to isolate the myriad factors underlying increasing rates of autism diagnosis.
+They analyze a dizzying number of possible genetic and environmental triggers.
+Are they making mountains out of molehills?

 The authors show how to cut this tedium by parsing the plethora of possibilities and inputs with their special brand of academic/business/economic/management Jujitsu.
 They derive a simple conclusion: TV viewing causes autism.
 For whatever reason, this theory eluded scientists, public health experts and physicians for decades.
 Worse still, according to these brazen science barons, even "the possibility" was "ignored" by researchers.

-The methods may seem unconventional by science standards, but by simply ignoring the time intensive processes scientists habitually undertake, these authors stride forward with unprecedented speed to reach conclusions and propose both future research and policy.
+The methods may seem unconventional by science standards, but by simply ignoring the time intensive processes scientists habitually undertake, these authors stride forward with unprecedented speed to reach conclusions and propose future research and policy.
 We sifted through their study aiming to convince ourselves of their theory.
 Could we resolve autism by reducing TV time?
 How simple, how easy -- what a perfect solution.
 Why didn't these new kids on the block show up earlier to let the air out of the tires of the tall truck stuck under the short bridge?

 Of course, we don't for a moment pretend to understand all their research, we've only dabbled in any of these subjects - autism, economics, business or policy (we didn't even have TV growing up).
 But here we'll take the authors' cues and audaciously deconstruct their methodology.
-Step by step, we'll show how we think they did it and how you too, can arrive at such compelling conclusions.
+Step by step, we'll show how we think they did it following ten simple rules (1-10), and how you too, can arrive at such compelling conclusions.
 When we don't understand their methods or magic we'll wave our hands, skip over the details, bluff, and make a joke of it all.

 -

 - Third: High risk kids "engage" with TV: Cite a study showing that children were more likely to become autistic if they were at "high risk" for autism, defined as those who had a sibling with autism.
 You previously discounted the genetic link, but whatever.
-These children were found to "disengage" more slowly from TV than their "low-risk" peers therefore you theorize that they get more TV exposure and more autism.
+These children were found to "disengage" more slowly from TV than their "low-risk" peers, therefore you theorize that they get more TV exposure and more autism.

 "For Oregon we use age-specific counts by county in 2005 and then construct autism rates by dividing by the corresponding county-level age-specific population taken from the 2000 census.
 For the case of California we focus on cohorts born between 1982 and 1997 (vs cohorts born between 1987 and 1999 for Oregon) and use the county autism count in the year a birth cohort was eight yrs old...dividing by that year's corresponding county-level age-specific population....For example, for children born in LA county in 1990 we use LA county's autism count of eight year olds in 1998...."